ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 There are two valid commitment transactions that can be signed at any time by each party to perform a force close, and there is one closing transaction proposal that uses a fee-rate of `x` sats-per-byte.
 This closing transaction currently only has Alice’s signature and so is not yet valid.

+If at this point, Bob is happy with Alice's proposal, he could go ahead and sign the closing transaction using the fee-rate proposed by Alice and could broadcast it and that would be the end of it.
+But for the sake of the example, let's say that Bob isn't quite happy yet.

-### :gear: Step 19: Bob -> Alice: `closing_signed`
+### :gear: Step 24: Bob -> Alice: `closing_signed`

 Bob may decide that the fee rate that Alice used is too low.
-So he sends a counterproposal with a new fee rate, `y` sats-per-byte along with his signature for this counterproposal.
+So he sends a counterproposal with a new fee rate, `y` sats-per-byte, along with his signature for this counterproposal.

 ![](/normalChanOp/33-closing-bob-prop.png#center)

-### :gear: Step 20: Alice -> Bob: `closing_signed`
+### :gear: Step 25: Alice -> Bob: `closing_signed`

-If Alice is happy with Bob’s counterproposal, then she sends one more `closing_signed` message to Bob but this time with the `fee_satoshis` field set to `y` sats-per-byte along with her signature for the transaction.
+If Alice is happy with Bob’s counterproposal, then she signs the closing transaction using the fee-rate suggested by Bob.
+She may then broadcast the transaction and call it a day.
+However, it is recommended in the spec that Alice send one more `closing_signed` message to Bob but this time with the `fee_satoshis` field set to `y` sats-per-byte along with her signature for the transaction.
 Both parties will now have both signature required in order to broadcast the final closing transaction that uses the `y` sats-per-byte fee rate.

 ![](/normalChanOp/34-closing-alice-agree.png#center)